-It is important that applicants continue to meet all court commitments or commence any necessary legal action within statutory time limits, even if they have submitted an application to Law Access because we are a referral service only and we are the applicant’s lawyer.
+It is important that applicants continue to meet all court commitments or commence any necessary legal action within statutory time limits, even if they have submitted an application to Law Access.
+This is because we are a referral service only and we are not the applicant’s lawyer.

 We cannot normally assess applications urgently, so may not be able to do so in time for any hearing or other deadline in the near future.
 As we receive many applications and we have limited resources, assessing an application may take some time, particularly if it involves complex issues of law and fact.

 We also cannot guarantee that we will be able to refer a matter to a lawyer as we are dependent on a member of the legal profession being available and agreeing to assist.
 As a referral service we are entirely dependent on a lawyer, who runs their own business, agreeing to assist applicants in need without charging their usual fees.
 The lawyers who accept Law Access referrals give their time voluntarily to the community.